German police pressure Telegram to delete far-right content | DW | 17.01.2022

 Tackling the problem has been made more difficult by the lack of a contact person at Telegram meaning most police requests go unanswered.

-The new interior minister, Nancy Faeser, from the Social-Democrats (SPD), has recently brought up the possibility of banning Telegram in Germany as an ultimatum due to the ongoing problem of far-right content.
+The new interior minister, Nancy Faeser, from the Social Democrats, has recently brought up the possibility of banning Telegram in Germany because of the ongoing problem of far-right content.

 ab/wmr (dpa, AFP)